loopbackio/loopback-next/docs/site/Creating-components.md

 - Each Provider is bound to its key in `providers` object.

-The example `MyComponent` above will add `MyController` to application's API and create a new binding `my.value` that will be resolved using `MyValueProvider`.
+The example `MyComponent` above will add `MyController` to application's API and create a new binding `my-value` that will be resolved using `MyValueProvider`.

 ## Providers